DAVID VINE

 This map was created by members of the Spring 2020 Public Anthropology Clinic working in collaboration with the Costs of War Project and the Investigative Reporting Workshop.

-Founded in 2014, the American University Public Anthropology Clinic offers graduate and advanced undergraduate students opportunities to use anthropological and related social science skills to assist the work of non-profit organizations working on a range of human rights issues.
+From 2014 to 2024, the American University Public Anthropology Clinic offered graduate and advanced undergraduate students opportunities to use anthropological and related social science skills to assist the work of non-profit organizations working on a range of human rights issues.

 Picture2021 UPDATE: 38 million people displaced.

-Clinic members produce work that is theoretically informed, deeply self-reflexive, and of the highest possible rigor.
-Clinic members continually consider how anthropology and social science can be effective tools to help improve the world.
+Clinic members produced work that remains theoretically informed, deeply self-reflexive, and of the highest possible rigor.
+Clinic members continually considered how anthropology and social science can be effective tools to help improve the world.
 Examples of past Clinic work are below.

 Costs of War Project &